nhu313/reveal-slides/md/InterfacesandLambdas.md

 A class can only `extends` a single class, but it can `implements` many interfaces

--

-## A Class extends Once, implements Many.

-A class is only one type, but it has many "abilities"

--
-A class can extend only once

 ```java
 public abstract User {
   String getName();